Brandon-Rozek/website/content/research/_index.md

 for planning under epistemic uncertatinty.
 - With [Junkyu Lee](https://researcher.ibm.com/researcher/view.php?person=ibm-Junkyu.Lee),
 [Michael Katz](https://researcher.watson.ibm.com/researcher/view.php?person=ibm-Michael.Katz1),
-[Harsha Kokel](https://research.ibm.com/people/harsha-kokel), and [Shirin Sohrabi](https://researcher.watson.ibm.com/researcher/view.php?person=us-ssohrab) at IBM I looked at guiding hiearchical reinforcement learning agents under partial observability using discovery effects within a fully-observable non-determinsitic planner.
+[Harsha Kokel](https://research.ibm.com/people/harsha-kokel), and [Shirin Sohrabi](https://researcher.watson.ibm.com/researcher/view.php?person=us-ssohrab) at IBM I developed an algorithm for guiding hiearchical reinforcement agents under partial observability when domain knowledge can be encoded for characterizing discovery of unknown predicates.
+This techinque uses a fully-observable non-deterministic planner to generate a high-level policy where each high-level action is an option that a reinforcement learning agent needs to learn.
 - More to come...